It’s the holidays . . . time to eat, drink, and be merry!

 This is important, because it works in both directions.
 If you drink less, your body doesn’t make as many of the ethanol-metabolizing enzymes.
 So after a few days of no drinking, your tolerance goes down.
-That means that when you get to the party, you can enjoy yourself with fewer drinks — and you will probably eat less.
-(Also, if you’re used to having two drinks on a regular night, you’ll have five at the event.)
-So go at least one day, preferably more, without drinking before a party.
+Taking a break the day before a party means you will be able to take the edge off with far fewer drinks — and you will probably eat less.

 Load up on raw veggies.
-I know, celery sticks and cherry tomatoes are lame as all get-out.
+I know, celery sticks and cherry tomatoes are lame.
 But make a full plate of something similar and eat it before you drink anything.
 (Or have it while you’re enjoying your pre-small talk half glass of wine.)
 You will feel full, I promise.
 And you’ll have something healthy instead of unhealthy in your stomach to “soak up” the alcohol.

 Set your drink down in between sips — and make them small sips.
-You will not pay attention to how fast you’re drinking when you’re talking and socializing, it’s just a fact.
-So make a point of setting your drink down in between sips so you go slower.
-And so you eat slower.
-And so you eat less.
+You will not pay attention to how fast you’re drinking when you’re talking and socializing, it’s a given.
+So make a point of setting your drink down in between sips so you drink more slowly.
+The more slowly you drink, the more slowly you’ll eat — and the less you will eat.
 Another trick I use is to push my glass away from me a little, so I don’t just keep mindlessly picking it up for another sip.

 Sit down while you eat.
 If you’re standing or moving around you’re more likely to eat and drink too fast.
 Double whammy if you’re drinking next to the buffet.
 Don’t do it.
-Make a plate, sit down, take a breath, and then eat and drink — s-l-o-o-o-o-w-l-y.
+Make a plate, sit down, take a breath, and then eat and drink.
+Slowly.

-The main thing to remember is that drinking creates artificial hunger, makes you oblivious to what you’re doing, and fuels your tendency to binge eat.
+The main thing to keep in mind is that drinking creates artificial hunger, makes you oblivious to what you’re doing, and fuels your tendency to binge eat.
 So if you’re going to drink while you eat, just remember all of this and take steps to modify your behaviors.

 Who knows?
-Maybe with practice you can continue and create some amazing new habits for yourself.
-And you will for sure feel lighter, be more clear-headed, and have more excitement for life.
+Maybe with practice you can keep going and create some amazing new habits for yourself.
+And you will for sure feel lighter, be more clear-headed, and be refreshed for the new year ahead.